 LFGSM is approved by the Illinois State Approving Agency for educational aid under the G.I.
 Bill® (including the Yellow Ribbon Program) to eligible veterans.
 Students must provide their Accredited Graduate Certificate of Eligibility to the school.
 The Accredited Graduate Certificate of Eligibility may be obtained through the St. Louis Veterans Affairs Customer Service Office, available 24 hours a day at 1-888-442-4551.
-For additional information, contact the St. Louis Veterans Affairs Customer Service Office.
+For additional information, contact the St. Louis Veterans Affairs Customer Service Office or the LFGSM Financial Aid office.